Many people are willing to admit that Jesus came to this earth but they do not think that He will return.

 The Engine that Drives the Boat

-If our lives before Christ are seen as a journey at sea, we must be sure to keep the engine in good repair.
+If our life in Christ is seen as a journey at sea, we must be sure to keep the engine in good repair.
 That engine is the Blessed Hope—the imminent return of Jesus.
 We are not dead in the water.
 This hope propels us forward.
 He is coming and His reward is with Him!
-The dead in Christ will rise first and we who are live and remain will be caught up to be with Him.
+The dead in Christ will rise first and we who are alive and remain will be caught up to be with Him.
 He is coming with ten-thousands of saints to make an end to evil in this world.
 It is all true for the Bible says it clearly.
 We must live in readiness for in a moment all our theories of the eschaton will melt before its reality.
 Believers, believe it.
 Preachers, preach it.
 Worshipers, sing it!
 Jesus will return to this earth again and no one will kill Him!
 All will confess Him Lord and Christ!

 “But in those days, after that tribulation, the sun will be darkened, and the moon will not give its light; the stars of heaven will fall, and the powers in the heavens will be shaken.
 Then they will see the Son of Man coming in the clouds with great power and glory.
 And then He will send His angels, and gather together His elect from the four winds, from the farthest part of earth to the farthest part of heaven.